EnricoBorriello/TFTCG-Simulated-Games/README.md

 # TFTCG Simulated Games

-This repository contains a simulation framework for analyzing strategies in the **Transformers Trading Card Game (TFTCG)**.
-The goal is to explore how different deck compositions and team structures affect game outcomes using probabilistic simulations.
+This repository contains an agent-based model for analyzing strategies in the Transformers Trading Card Game (TFTCG).
+It simulates how individual agents—representing characters with specific stats and behaviors—interact under different deck compositions and team structures to assess their impact on game outcomes.

 ---